eu-ge-ne/enrouter-docs/apps/web/src/app/docs/hooks/use-match-for/content.md

 function useMatchFor(path: string): Match | undefined;
 ```

-Returns a `Match` object for the specified path.
+The `useMatchFor` hook returns a [Match][1] object for the specified path.

-The `path` parameter specifies the location to match and is required.
+- `path`: A required parameter that specifies the location to match.

+[1]: /docs/routes/match